- Log in to your my.byui.edu(Access the log-in page on the BYU—Idaho Hompage: (www.byui.edu)

 I'm enrolled in one religion class, but I'd like to add a second one.
 When can I do so?

-Students who wish to take two religion classes in a given semester may attempt to do so on the first day of the class (or block) if there is available seating and they have obtained clearance to do so from the Religion Department Chairman.
+Students who wish to take two religion classes in a given semester may attempt to do so on the first day of the class (or block) if there is available seating.
 Students can then add the course to their schedules or, if necessary, meet with the instructor of that class to receive any needed authorization(s).
 Students who wish to take more than two religion classes in a given semester must obtain clearance from the Religion Department Chairman.
 The Chairman then contacts the Student Records and Registration Office to register the student for the class.

 Twenty-one credit hours is the recommended maximum.
 Students must obtain permission from the Student Records and Registration Office to take more than 21 credits per semester or 10 credits per block/term.
 Students must demonstrate a successful academic history to qualify (e.g., a cumulative 3.0 GPA or higher, a history of high course loads in 2+ consecutive semesters, etc.).